 11. Utilise Technology

 Arriving in a new city used to be a primitive experience; after staring blankly at an overpriced tourist map, you’d inevitably then wander onto the wrong train before asking a confused local if they enjoy applesauce in broken high school French.
-All in an attempt to rectify your original mistake.

 12. Choose the Right Accommodation